sahilkhurana01/NebulaNet-A-sesarching-platform/README.md

 ## ⬇️ Download
 🔗 **[Click here to download NebulaNet](https://github.com/sahilkhurana01/NebulaNet/archive/refs/heads/main.zip)**

-(Replace the link if your repo is private or has a different branch name)

 ## 🛠️ How It Works
 1️⃣ User enters a search term in the input box.